E-mu Proteus

-The E-mu Proteus was a range of digital sound modules and keyboards manufactured by E-mu Systems in the late twentieth century.
+The E-mu Proteus was a range of digital sound modules and keyboards manufactured by E-mu Systems from 1989 to 2002.

 History

-E-mu Systems came to prominence in the early 1980s with their relatively affordable Emulator sampler, and subsequently pioneered sample-based synthesis technology with the Proteus range.
-Unlike earlier types of synthesisers, sample-based equipment does not derive its raw sounds from electronic oscillators or algorithmically generated waveforms, but from recorded sounds held in read-only memory (ROM) chips.
+E-mu Systems came to prominence in the early 1980s with its relatively affordable Emulator sampler, and subsequently pioneered sample-based synthesis technology with the Proteus range.
+Unlike earlier types of synthesizers, sample-based equipment does not derive its raw sounds from electronic oscillators or algorithmically generated waveforms, but from recorded sounds held in read-only memory (ROM) chips.
 These sounds may then be layered, filtered, modulated by low frequency oscillation and shaped by ADSR envelopes.
 However, unlike a true sampler, such devices do not allow the user to record sounds but instead offer a range of factory sounds suitable for any given use.
 This type of sound production dominated electronic music production for several years in the late 20th century.
 The exclusive license for re-formatting and managing historical E-MU Proteus sound content has been acquired by Digital Sound Factory.

-Models

-The Proteus range was developed into several models, some differing from each other only by the sound banks they contained, which were optimised for different purposes.
-However, since most allowed four ROM chips to be mounted, and these chips were available separately, real differences might be simply cosmetic.
-The available ROM chips included the Composer, a work-horse set of sounds useful for popular music production, three orchestral ROMs, the Vintage Keys collection of electric organs, pianos and classic synthesisers, a chip dedicated to the Hammond organ and a drum ROM as well as the Orbit and Mo-Phatt collections, aimed at dance and urban genres and the Xtreme Lead, optimised for monophonic synthesiser soloing.
-The original Proteus trilogy contains 192 patches each (Proteus 1, Proteus 2 and Proteus 3).
-However, they could be also upgraded by obtaining XR versions, having extra read-only memory (ROM) for more sound patches, that would have 384 each.
+First generation

+The original Proteus series are basic ROMplers which contains 3 base models with 192 patches each, of which 64 are editable by the user.
+The patches have an assigned sample and allow basic ADSR editing, and it's possible to link more than one patch together for a richer sound.
+The units have 32 voice polyphony.

+The Proteus 1 contains general sounds from the Emulator library useful for music production, the Proteus 2 specializes in orchestral sounds, and the third model in sounds for world music.
+Additional versions include the following: